Zaid-Ajaj/Feliz/PigeonMaps/README.md

 ### Using event handlers: Map and Markers

-In the following example, you can click on the visibile markers to change the `center` of the map.
+In the following example, you can click on the visible markers to change the `center` of the map.
 The `zoom` state is also kept track of with every re-render cycle.

 ```fsharp:pigeonmaps-map-cities
 open Feliz